sixuanhan/nuggets/DESIGN.md

 The `gridcell` struct contains the following information:

 `spot`: the character of the spot
-`gold`: the amount of gold value of the spot
+`nugs`: the amount of gold value of the spot
 `vis`: an array the visibility of the spot for each player